-This plug and play keyboard connects to a computer via USB, which is an added advantage.
+This plug-and-play keyboard connects to a computer via USB, which is an added advantage.
 It also features DAW control over logic pro X, which is an added advantage for pro musicians.

 5. Novation 49SL MkIII

 With the Novation 49SL MkIII, you can take control of projects like never before.
-The Novation 49SL MkIII would help you experience first-class action, thanks to the expressive synth-style key bed.
+The Novation 49SL MkIII would help you experience the first-class action, thanks to the expressive synth-style key bed.
 Being the best keyboard for making beats, the Novation 49SL MkIII comes with MIDI-in and out that exudes practicality.

 - 10 kHz scan rate facilitates a super-dynamic feel